clementgibot25/holbertonschool-hbnb/README.md

 This directory contains several diagrams illustrating the architecture and key processes of the HBNB project.
 These diagrams are created using Mermaid.js and describe the data model and interactions between different components of the system.

+## Introduction

+This collection of system design diagrams aims to provide a clear, visual understanding of the HBNB project's internal structure and key workflows.
+Created using Mermaid.js, these diagrams are essential for anyone looking to grasp:

+*   The overall organization of the codebase.
+*   The main data models and how they relate to each other.
+*   Typical user interactions with the system.
+*   Backend processing flows and critical decision logic.
+*   Interactions between different architectural layers, such as the Presentation Layer, Business Logic Layer, and Database Layer.

+Each diagram is accompanied by a detailed explanation to ensure clarity and provide necessary context, making this documentation valuable for contributors, reviewers, and developers new to the project.

 ## Diagrams Overview

 The following diagrams are included:
+1.  **`Package_diagram.svg`**: A **Package Diagram** that provides a high-level structural view of the HBNB application architecture.
+It organizes the system into distinct layers that encapsulate different responsibilities.
+This architectural pattern promotes modularity, scalability, and maintainability.
 2.  **`business_logic_layer.md`**: A **Class Diagram** that outlines the main data models (entities) of the application, their attributes, methods, and relationships.
 3.  **`fetch_places_diagram.md`**: A **Sequence Diagram** detailing the process of a user searching for and fetching a list of places.
 4.  **`place_creation_diagram.md`**: A **Sequence Diagram** illustrating the workflow for a user creating a new place listing.